 If you experienced a slip and fall accident, seek medical attention immediately.
 The soreness and stiffness you experience after a fall could be an indication of a more serious injury.
 It is usually best to have a complete physical after a fall to rule out serious injuries.

 What Should You Do After a Fall on Another Person’s Property?

-You should report the fall immediately to the property owner or property manager.
+You should report the slip and fall accident immediately to the property owner or property manager.
 You need to seek medical attention to protect your health and document your injuries.
 If possible, take photographs and make videos of the accident scene, especially if the area has not been cleared of snow and ice, warning signs are not visible, and rugs have not been placed on the floor.